'When Archie first gave me his drawing he said it would be a top seller, and I think he’s going to be right'

-Ballygally boy’s drawing inspires packaging design for new sweet product on sale across the UK
+Video: Watch how Ballygally boy’s drawing inspired packaging design for new sweet product on sale across the UK

 Archie Barr’s ‘Wobbly Jelly’ drawing featuring a sweet-eating monster has inspired the packaging design for Spar’s newest product, Fizzy Fangs.